thestippe/thestippe.github.io/_drafts/dataviz/2023-11-03-linechart-evolution.md

 for a set of categories.
 Faceting can be combined with anyone of the visualizations we have previous discussed, while stacking can only be applied to bar chart or line chart.
+Finally, we have seen the streamgraph, which uses an alternative way of stacking the lines.